Babysitter Pay Calculator

 How Much Should I Pay a Babysitter for 8 Hours?

-However, the rate may be higher if the babysitter has more experience, childcare certifications such as CPR or first aid, or if they are caring for multiple children.
-Some babysitters may also charge extra for late-night hours, weekends, or additional tasks like preparing meals, helping with homework, or bedtime routines.
+Based on the average rate of $15–$25 per hour, paying a babysitter for 8 hours would generally cost between $120 and $200.
+The rate may be higher if the babysitter has more experience, childcare certifications (CPR, first aid), or is caring for multiple children.
+Some babysitters also charge extra for late-night hours, weekends, or additional tasks like preparing meals or helping with homework.